Fan (G)

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `1D tabulated data - static pressure vs. flow rate at reference shaft speed'.
+To use this parameter, set the Fan parameterization parameter to 1D tabulated data - static pressure vs. flow rate at reference shaft speed, 2D tabulated data - static pressure vs. shaft speed and flow rate or 2D tabulated data - flow rate vs. shaft speed and static pressure.

 |